igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 'library' or 'require' calls in package code:
-  ‘igraph’ ‘intamap’
+  âigraphâ âintamapâ
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-netProp: no visible global function definition for ‘graph.data.frame’
+netProp: no visible global function definition for âgraph.data.frameâ
-netProp: no visible global function definition for ‘topological.sort’
+netProp: no visible global function definition for âtopological.sortâ
-netProp: no visible global function definition for ‘V’
+netProp: no visible global function definition for âVâ
-netProp: no visible global function definition for ‘neighbors’
+netProp: no visible global function definition for âneighborsâ
 ```
 ```
 DONE